towbyxo3/slant-bot/README.md

 `git clone https://github.com/towbyxo3/slant-python-discord-bot.git`
 ## 2. Install packages
 `pip install -r requirements.txt`
+## 3. Create a new Discord server
+The new server is used to store various picture links.
+It's recommended to create text channels named "avatar_history_images" and "rewind_images" which will act as storage.
-## 3. Modify config.json
+## 4. Modify config.json
-Insert your bots token and your ID into the config.json file and modify settings to your liking.
+Insert your bots token and your ID into the config.json file and modify bot display settings.
+Fill out the rest of the JSON file.
-## 4. Run the BOT.
+## 5. Run the BOT.
 `python3 index.py`
 or
 `python index.py`

+Add tobi#1918 on Discord if you need help.